Mealybugs are part of the Pseudococcidae insect family and are recognizable by their wax-covered, oval, typically whitish bodies.

 You can try a few methods for these most common pests on your Croton plants.

-6. Using the spray nozzle on your hose can take off several mealybugs with the simple power of water.
+- Using the spray nozzle on your hose can remove several mealybugs with the simple power of water.
 This nozzle sprays a powerful stream of water that hits all sides of green leaves and stems to remove the eggs and new larvae.
 You can wash plants with a diluted mix of neem oil for an even more effective treatment.

-8. Insecticidal soaps are a useful method that resides somewhere between all-natural water spray and neem oil and harsher insecticides.
+- Insecticidal soaps are a useful method that lies somewhere between all-natural water spray, neem oil, and harsher insecticides.
 The soapy mixture of some products can deteriorate the outer body of critters like Mealybugs, thrips, and spider mites, eradicating them quickly.
-This method is temporary, though, and does not provide results for long periods.
+However, This method is temporary and does not provide long-term results.
 So, Mealybugs may come back to your houseplant without maintenance.

 Final Thoughts